What is Leadership?

 Avoiding tough decisionsMaking courageous and ethical choices

-Leading only in good timesStaying steady through crises and change
+Leading only in good timesStaying through crises and change

 Neat, isn’t it?
 It almost looks like a summary of my thoughts.
 But the two writers didn’t share notes at all.
-I would admit it captured some of the thoughts I have in most of my writings but that escaped my mind while I was writing this.
+I would admit it captured some of the thoughts I missed.
 So, consider the two tables as explaining and complementing each other.

-The reason I reflect a lot on “What is leadership” is because at Leader Upp, we have a mission, a mandate, to awaken the dormant leaders within each and every one of us.
-Our mission is the transform those who only follow to also lead and to awaken, elevate and democratize leadership consciousness, mindsets, and convictions; and help individuals and organizations build authentic, transformational leadership competencies.
+The reason I reflect a lot on “What is leadership” is that at Leader Upp, we have a mission to awaken, amplify, and democratize authentic leadership consciousness, mindsets, convictions, and competencies.
+Read more https://leaderupp.com/about/